Machines of the Isle of Nantes: Exhibits

-The Heron Tree is an under-construction steel structure planned to be 50 meters in diameter and 30 meters in height, topped with two herons.
+The Heron Tree was an under-construction steel structure planned to be 50 metres in diameter and 30 metres in height, topped with two herons.
 The project plans to allow visitors to climb either onto the back or onto the wings of the birds for a circular flight over the hanging gardens of the tree.
+The project was canceled in 2023.

 The Machine Gallery is an exhibition place to illustrate the background story of the machines.
 Some visitors are invited to control marine animals or the European Flight Test Center.
 The entire process of the construction is on display by sketches, models and films.